AdelHashem/Install-Prometheus-Alertmanager-Node_exporter/README.md

 This repository contains a script which is used to automate the installation of Prometheus on a Linux machine.
+The script install the latest versions

 ## Prerequisites